 Participants will gain a deeper understanding of their role in shaping the built environment and learn tools, strategies, and talking points to make the best decisions for their constituents, the city, and its future.

-The Civic Leadership Forum (CLF) is developing a catalogue of concise Myth vs. Fact cards detailing quick facts based on published industry research.
+The Civic Leadership Forum (CLF) is developing a catalog of concise Myth vs. Fact cards detailing quick facts based on published industry research.

 Thank you to The architect WORKSHOP for design and printing!